Macromolecular Solution Small-Angle X-ray Scattering (SAXS)

 Instrumentation for SAXS

 In addition to the instrumentation described above, BioCAT has a fully equipped wet lab for sample preparation.
-In addition to the beamline instrumentation described elsewhere, a set of scatterless in-vacuum JJ x-ray slits are used as the collimating beam slits, and a two sets of in-vacuum Xenocs scatterless x-ray slits are used as the guard slits.
+In addition to the beamline instrumentation described elsewhere, two sets of scatterless in-vacuum JJ x-ray slits are used as the collimating and anti-scatter beam slits, and a two sets of in-vacuum Xenocs scatterless x-ray slits are used as the guard slits.
 An in-line sample camera is located just after the guard slits, using a mirror with a 6 mm through hole for the x-ray beam.
-BioCAT also has two ISCO model 500D and four Harvard Instrument model PHD 4400 programmable, high-pressure pumps for the continuous flow mixer project.
 Normalization of data is done using an active beamstop which uses indirect detection on a photodiode.